ihollander/react-project-requirements/README.md

 ## Requirements

 - React frontend
-- Rails backend, or `json-server` (talk to your instructors)
+- Rails backend
-- User stories to handle at least 4 different CRUD actions on your models
+- User stories, at least one for each CRUD action

 ## Phase 1: Planning